PacktPublishing/Apache-Airflow-Best-Practices/chapter-10/ml-example/README.md

 > THIS IS NOT A SECURE METHOD OF CONFIGURING OR GETTING A KUBECONFIG FILE INTO YOUR AIRFLOW INSTANCE, PLEASE USE ALTERNATIVE METHODS OF MOUNTING THIS INFORMATION IN PRODUCTION SCENARIOS.

+We utilize minio as a substitute for S3 object storage to hopefully make everyones life a little easier.
+Because this is running in the docker-compose stack, when we're running a KPO within the local cluster - we have to do some additional work to resolve locally.

+First, we bind port 9000 in our docker-compose file to the localhost.
+Next within the model training script,  we utilize the special DNS
+`http://host.docker.internal:9000` to resolve our minio instance bound to local host.